jorshali/personal-site-starter/_posts/configure-a-custom-domain-for-your-aws-amplify-app.md

 You've created an AWS Amplify App and you're ready to share it with the world.
 You need a custom domain.
 AWS Amplify and Route 53 make it easy and this guide will step you through it!

+If you want your own portfolio site, start with my [tutorial to setup your portfolio site in AWS Amplify under 30 minutes](https://jacoborshalick.me/posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes).

 ## Before you get started

 You'll need a few things.
 You may already have some of them: